arcs-njit-edu/Docs/docs/Software/slurm/slurm.md

      salloc: job 466577 queued and waiting for resources
      salloc: job 466577 has been allocated resources
      salloc: Granted job allocation 466577
      salloc: Nodes n0103 are ready for job
+     $ ssh n0103
      ```
 === "GPU Nodes"